rarar/SJSU_ART_104_S18/GREENSHEET.md

 It is required that you attend and participate regularly in seminar discussion, this will account for 10% of your grade.
 The course includes engaged group dialogue and student-lead presentations of the assigned readings along with visual material.
 The student-lead presentations will be assigned at the beginning of the semester and your presentation and preparedness will account for an additional 10% of your grade.
 Students will be assessed based upon their individual level of engagement in seminar and the quality of student-lead presentations as defined in the grading policy/ rubric below.

-**Studio Visit and work presentation = 20%**

-Throughout the course of the semester students will be asked to present their current work to the seminar as an open studio visit.
-Students are responsible for presenting their work in a professional manner.

-**Professional Practice = 20%**

-Throughout the semester students will need to engage with the professional art community.
-This can take the form of applications to professional conferences, SWITCH Journal participation, or art exibitions.
+**Weekly Reading Responses = 60% (12 x 5% each response)**

+Required weekly reading and writing assignments must be submitted on the day they are due.
+Students will submit a double-spaced typed written response per reading assignment (see course schedule for details).
+Reading responses will illustrate your brief summary of, along with your questions and challenges to, the text.
+Please use paragraph format, and spell-check - no bullet points.
+Reading responses will be assessed based upon quality and specificity of your response, as well as attention to key ideas from the assigned readings.

-**Final Research and Art Project = 40%**
+**Final Research and Art Project = 20%**

+The class will conclude with a 7-page written paper.
 Final papers and research projects must demonstrate comprehension of, and engagement with, at least two of the primary seminar themes and topics.
-Research leading to the final presentation will begin in early November.
+Research leading to the final presentation will begin in early November when the final project assignment is given.